 Investing time in training means sacrificing some time away from the family, particularly at weekends, so include them in your success on the day of the ride by inviting them to meet you near to the finish line.
 There are some fantastic viewing points in the last kilometer of the Prudential RideLondon-Surrey 100 along Whitehall to the finish line on The Mall.
 (Give them a call when you reach the last feed zone to let them know you’re on your way.)

 10. Enjoy the ride

-The team at Wattbike thoroughly enjoyed the 2013 edition of the Prudential RideLondon-Surrey 100, with many saying it was the best one-day sportive they had ever done.
+The team at Wattbike thoroughly enjoyed the Prudential RideLondon-Surrey 100, with many saying it was the best one-day sportive they had ever done.
 Keep up your training up and you’re sure to enjoy the challenge that lies ahead.